catdieval/user-workflow-and-user-stories/user-story-1bis.md

 ## Acceptance criteria

 - [ ] When the user clicks on the "Choose a file" button then an upload window opens where the user can select a file with a csv extension.
-- [ ] When the user clicks on the "Submit" button the file will be converted to an array of objects.
+- [ ] When the user clicks on the "Submit" button then the content of the file gets converted to an array of objects.
+- [ ] When the user clicks on the "Next" button then what the user sees on the page gets replaced by a heading explaining the second step.

 ## Tasks